lpod/lpod-docs/level0.rst

   XML string, it's parsed as a new element then appended.
 If it's a non-XML flat string, a new element is created with the given string as its name (tag) then appended.
 The appended element is returned.

+container()
+  Returns the odf_container object from which the current instance has been extracted.

 delete(element)
   Deletes the given odf_element from the part.